AMR-21/Login-and-Registration-form/README.md

 # Login-and-Registration-form

-A simple login and registeration form using html,css,js,php, and mysql
+A simple login and registration form using HTML, CSS, JS, PHP, and MYSQL